Alfred-HoZT/universe_celestial_bodies_db/README.md

 # universe_celestial_bodies_db
 For submission on freeCodeCamp

+The file **universe.sql** is a dump from my practice in freeCodeCamp.
+It can be used to rebuild the database.

-Open the file 'universe.sql' within an editor or program which can read sql.
+Open the file **'universe.sql'** within an editor or program which can read sql.
 Thanks!